Sergey Skobun

 Serhiy Sergiovich Skobun (Сергій Сергійович Скобун; born 4 March 1973) is a Ukrainian film director.

 For the first time, he tried his hand in cinema on the Canary Islands, where he worked on creating the entertainment-psychological show “Status Quo.”

 In 2015, he began filming the historical movie The Legend of the Carpathians, starring Valeriy Kharchyshyn and Maria Yaremchuk.

 He also directed the music video for the song While I Haven’t Left by the band Druha Rika, which became the soundtrack for The Legend of the Carpathians.

 In 2018, he was invited to serve on the jury of the international film festival “Brukivka.”

 In 2020, he received the “Heroes of Today” award from the Ukrainian TV channel Ukraine.

 At the beginning of 2022, he directed the short film Yellow Star: A Story of Two Families, Jewish and Ukrainian, During World War II, Film Yellow Star received numerous international film awards.

-He is also the organizer of the international film festival “Bukovina” and international film festival BUC-TEN on Canary Island, Spain.
+He is also the organizer of the international film festival “Bukovina” and Canaries international film festival on Canary Island, Spain.

 In 2024, participated in the film Under the Volcano by Damian Kochur.
 The film was presented at the Toronto International Film Festival and was selected as Poland’s nominee for the 97th Academy Awards.

+In 2025, Serhiy Skobun launched the production of the feature film “Island.”
+The filming takes place in the Canary Islands (Spain) with the participation of an international cast.